Chinese numismatic charm: Chinese Numismatic Charms Museum

 On 1 February 2015, a Chinese Numismatic Charms Museum (Traditional Chinese: 中國古代民俗錢幣博物館; Simplified Chinese: 中国古代民俗钱币博物馆; Pinyin: zhōng guó gǔ dài mín sú qián bì bó wù guǎn) was opened in the Hainanese city of Haikuo.
 This museum is located in a building that is a replica of the Szechuan Kanting Civilian Commercial Bank in Movie Town Haikou, and has exhibition areas that cover around 530 m2.
-The collection of the museum contains both Chinese coins and paper money and has more than two thousand Chinese numismatic charms dating from the Han dynasty to the Republic of China.
+The museum's collection includes both Chinese coins and paper money, and contains more than 2,000 Chinese numismatic charms dating from the Han dynasty to the Republic of China.

 Charms from ethnic minorities

 Liao dynasty charms

 A Liao dynasty period charm with Khitan script on display at the Shanghai Museum.

 Liao dynasty charms are Chinese numismatic charms produced during the Khitan Liao dynasty that are written in Khitan script and, unlike Liao dynasty coins, were read counter-clockwise.
-Because Khitan script hasn't been completely deciphered, these rare charms aren't fully understood by modern experts.
+Because the Khitan script hasn't been completely deciphered, these rare charms aren't fully understood by modern experts.
 Some Liao dynasty era charms had no inscriptions at all, and are not well understood as the Khitan people may have interpreted certain symbols differently from the Chinese.
 One of the most well-known Liao dynasty charms is the "Mother of Nine Sons" charm, which bears no inscription.
-It depicts three groups of three people which are believed to be the sons of the woman riding a dragon on the other side; the three groups are believed to symbolise the three levels of the imperial examination system.
+It depicts three groups of three people, believed to be the sons of the woman riding a dragon on the other side; these groups are believed to symbolise the three levels of the imperial examination system.
 A more recent hypothesis proposes that the person riding the dragon is the Yellow Emperor returning to the heavens and that the people represent the Nine Provinces (九州).

 Charms of the Sui people

 In 2004, a Sui coin was discovered dating to the Northern Song dynasty between 1008 and 1016, with the inscription dà zhōng xiáng fú (大中祥符) on one side and the word "wealth" written in Sui script on the other.
 This is the only known coin produced by the Sui people and established their differing numismatic tradition from the Han Chinese.
 Several numismatic charms have been attributed to the Sui people from the Sandu Shui Autonomous County, such as a charm depicting male and female dragons (being transformed from fish) with the twelve Chinese zodiacs and the twelve earthly branches written in Sui script on the reverse.
-Unlike Chinese charms, Sui charms differentiate by showing male genitalia on the male dragon, which seems to be a common feature for male dragons on numismatic charms of neighboring ethnic groups.
+Unlike Chinese charms, Sui charms distinguish themselves by depicting male genitalia on the male dragon; this feature seems to be common among male dragons on numismatic charms of neighboring ethnic groups.